lillo42/trupe/docs/supervisors/what-is-a-supervisor.md

 When a child actor throws an exception, the following happens:

 1. The actor process catches the exception.
-2. An `ActorFailed` message is sent to the supervisor.
+2. An `ActorProcessFailed` message is sent to the supervisor.
-3. The supervisor calls `GetFailureAction()` to determine the response.
+3. The supervisor calls `ResolveFailureAction()` to determine the response.
 4. The supervisor applies the chosen action based on the configured `Strategy`.

 ### Failure Actions